- Start date: 2 December 2021

 - DCMS building upon ‘Online safety and online harms’ inquiry 2021.

-- 9 February 2022 – Oral evidence from the study given to ‘Impact of Technology’ POSTnote.
+- 9 February 2022 – Oral evidence given to ‘Impact of Technology’ POSTnote.

-- 17 February 2022 - Written Evidence provided to the DCMS Inquiry – ‘Reimagining Where We Live: Cultural Placemaking and the Levelling Up Agenda’
+- 17 February 2022 - Written evidence published by DCMS Inquiry – ‘Reimagining Where We Live: Cultural Placemaking and the Levelling Up Agenda’

 - 16 March 2022 – ‘Global Covid-19 Summit’ - Exploring the wider impact of Covid-19 on families worldwide.
 Leeds, UK.